Central heating: Heat pumps

 An air source heat pump can be used to air condition the building during hot weather, and to warm the building using heat extracted from outdoor air in cold weather.
-Air-source heat pumps are generally uneconomic for outdoor temperatures much below freezing.
 In colder climates, geothermal heat pumps can be used to extract heat from the ground.
 For economy, these systems are designed for average low winter temperatures and use supplemental heating for extreme low temperature conditions.
 The advantage of the heat pump is that it reduces the purchased energy required for building heating; often geothermal source systems also supply domestic hot water.
 Even in places where fossil fuels provide most electricity, a geothermal system may offset greenhouse gas production since most of the heat is supplied from the surrounding environment, with only 15–30% as electrical consumption.

 Environmental aspects

 Public and commercial properties are directly and indirectly responsible for 30% of the final energy consumed around the world, including almost 55% of global electricity consumption.
 Heating is currently responsible for around 45% of building emissions, and still relying on fossil fuels for supplying more than 55% of its final energy consumption.

 Around 4.3 Gt of were released to the atmosphere in 2019 for heating in buildings when accounting for emissions from direct fossil fuel combustion as well as from upstream electricity and heat generation.
 This represents nearly 12% of global energy and process-related emissions.

 From an energy-efficiency standpoint considerable heat gets lost or goes to waste if only a single room needs heating, since central heating has distribution losses and (in the case of forced-air systems particularly) may heat some unoccupied rooms without need.
 In such buildings which require isolated heating, one may wish to consider non-central systems such as individual room heaters, fireplaces or other devices.
 Alternatively, architects can design new buildings which can virtually eliminate the need for heating, such as those built to the Passive House standard.

 However, if a building does need full heating, combustion central heating may offer a more environmentally friendly solution than electric resistance heating.
 This applies when electricity originates from a fossil fuel power station, with up to 60% of the energy in the fuel lost (unless utilized for district heating) and about 6% in transmission losses.
 In Sweden proposals exist to phase out direct electric heating for this reason (see oil phase-out in Sweden).
 Nuclear, wind, solar and hydroelectric sources reduce this factor.

 In contrast, hot-water central heating systems can use water heated in or close to the building using high-efficiency condensing boilers, biofuels, or district heating.
 Wet underfloor heating has proven ideal.
 This offers the option of relatively easy conversion in the future to use developing technologies such as heat pumps and solar combisystems, thereby also providing future-proofing.

 Typical efficiencies for central heating (measured at the customer's purchase of energy) are: